i1group/i1uc/readme.txt

 HO TO MAKE IT WORK
 + Open i1uc.module file and replace variable values with your data: lines 13-27.
 + Enable module in drupal admin section.
+Thats it.
+Now every time, when user edits attributes of a particular product they will be automatically copied to corresponding fields.

 BATCH SYNCHRONIZATION
 If you need batch synchronization of attributes for all products of your site, just open this page: